sketch204/sketch204.github.io/blogs/xcode/bag_of_tricks/source.md

 ### Clear-All Issues

 Unfortunately Xcode has been getting quite buggy recently with its pre-compiler.
-Often times it'll show inline errors and warnings that have long been resolved now.
+Often times it'll show inline errors and warnings that have long been resolved.
 These errors and warnings also show up in the issues tab, clogging up the output there.

-Interestingly enough, rather than fixing it, the Xcode team decided to just give us a "nuke all" option in the form of a menu button that clears the list of issues.
+It has gotten better in Xcode 14, but it's still not fixed completely.
+Xcode 14 also comes with a "nuke all" option in the form of a menu button that clears the list of issues.
 It is located in `Product`->`Clear All Issues`.
+This is very useful for quickly validating your code. `Clear All Issues` and build again.
+Any new issues that pop up after that are bound to be legitimate.

 There is no default shortcut to it, but you can set one through `Key Bindings` in Preference if you want.
 I personally just press `Command`+`Shift`+`/` to bring up the Help menu, then type in "Clear".
 It's usually the second result.